OpenDriveLab/OpenScene/README.md

 ## Highlights

-### Represent 3D Scenes as Occupancy: A Generic Approach
+### :oncoming_automobile: Representing 3D Scene as Occupancy

 <!---
 ![teaser](assets/figs/pipeline.PNG)
 --->

-As we quote from the [OccNet]() work:
+As we quote from [OccNet]():

-> :oncoming_automobile: We believe **Occupancy** serves as a `general` representation of the scene and could facilitate perception and planning in the full-stack of autonomous driving.
+>  We believe **Occupancy** serves as a `general` representation of the scene and could facilitate perception and planning in the full-stack of autonomous driving.
 3D Occupancy is a geometry-aware representation of the scene.

 Compared to the formulation of `3D bounding box` and `BEV segmentation`,  3D occupancy could capture the fine-grained details of critical obstacles in the driving scene.

-### :fire: Scale Up Data: A Massive Dataset for Visual Pre-Training and [DriveAGI]()
+### :fire: Scale Up Data: A Massive Dataset for Visual Pre-Training and [DriveAGI](https://github.com/OpenDriveLab/DriveAGI)

+Comparison to prevailing benchmarks in the wild:

 <!---